Lady Midday: Legend

 Poludnitsa, who makes herself evident in the middle of hot summer days, takes the form of whirling dust clouds and carries a scythe, sickle or shears; most likely the shears would be of an older style, not akin to modern scissors.
 She will stop people in the field to ask them difficult questions or engage them in conversation.
 If anyone fails to answer a question or tries to change the subject, she will cut off their head or strike them with illness.
 She may appear as an old hag, a beautiful woman, or a 12-year-old girl, and she was useful in scaring children away from valuable crops.
 She is only seen on the hottest part of the day and is a personification of a sun-stroke.

 According to some northern Russian regions, Poludnitsa has a giant frying pan in her hands, with which she either blocks the rye from the scorching sun's rays, or burns the rye along with the herbs during the flowering period.
 She may also appear at midnight and show a person how to find a flower that can make them invisible, as was believed in the Arkhangelsk Governorate.

 Poludnitsa, according to beliefs, loves to dance.
 If she sees a girl lying down to rest in the field, she will wake her up and begin to persuade her to dance.
 If the girl agrees, she will be forced to dance until the «evening dawn».
 Poludnitsa cannot be beaten in dancing; however, if such a girl is found, the noon spirit will present her with a rich dowry.

+Slavonic spirits and deities remained a popular element of rural Polish folklore at the turn of the 19th and 20th century, as shown by Władysław Reymont in his Nobel Prize-winning novel Chłopi (The Peasants).
+Its story takes place during the 1880s in Congress Poland and follows the everyday life of the peasantry in a typical Polish village.
+In the tenth chapter of book two, some of the characters gather together to exchange stories and legends, in one of which the południca is mentioned twice alongside other traditionally Slavic beings.